-The Community Festival Fund grant has been running for many years and is vital for many of our Community/Voluntary groups in the Borough to be able to run a Community festival.
-The application form and guidance criteria attached has had no major changes and the questions are aligned with the funding requirements we need to meet for DfC.

-Any constituted community group that meets the funding criteria is able to apply for this funding.
-The Community Festival Fund has been updated to ensure that there is equity of access to the grants and to encourage as many people to apply as possible, a question has been added to the form requesting how the group promote equality and good relations this will ensure that the Council can in no way be seen to be supporting one particular religious belief, political opinion, racial group over another.
-The questions and scoring for the Scheme have been updated to ensure a range of groups can apply.
+The Christmas Festival grant has been running for many years and is vital for many of our Community/Voluntary groups in the Borough to be able to run a festival based around the Christmas light switch on in the Town or Village.
+The application form and guidance criteria attached has had no major changes and the questions are aligned with the funding requirements.
+The Christmas Festival Fund has been updated to encourage partnership working and a Community led approach.
+Groups must promote equality and good relations and be open for all to attend.
+This will ensure that the Council can in no way be seen to be supporting one particular religious belief, political opinion, racial group over another.
 Applications will be considered on core criteria.
 Applicants must clearly demonstrate in the application form how they meet these criteria.